 - More collaboration between farmers and conservationists — parks alone cannot save the world’s biodiversity; we have to ensure that wild flora and fauna find refuge outside of protected areas.
 Because farmers control the fate of so much land and so many critical habitats, their ideas and willing participation are essential to any local or regional conservation strategy.

-The GLOBALGAP standard is subject to a three year revision cycle of continuous improvement to take into account technological and market developments.
+The GLOBALG.A.P.standard is subjected to a revision of continuous improvement to take into account technological and market developments.

 UTZ CERTIFIED Good Inside is dedicated to creating an open and transparent marketplace for agricultural products.
 It offers coffee, tea and cocoa certification programs and manages traceability for RSPO certified palm oil.
 UTZ Certified’s vision is to achieve sustainable agricultural supply chains where the food industry takes responsibility by demanding and rewarding sustainably grown products, and where consumers buy products which meet their standard for social and environmental responsibility.